List of Hollyoaks characters introduced in 1995–1996: Sarah Andersen

-Kurt Benson is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Jeremy Edwards.
-He was one of seven original teen characters created for the show.
-He debuted on-screen during the episode airing on 23 October 1995 and was the first character seen on screen.
-He was created by Phil Redmond.
-He stayed on the show until he left in 1999 when he and girlfriend Ruth Osborne split up.
-The character was later killed off screen in a jet ski accident.
-It was revealed in 2020 that Kurt had faked his death and had been on the run for the past 20 years.

 Natasha Andersen

-Natasha Andersen is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Shebah Ronay.
-She was one of seven original teen characters created for the show.
-She debuted on-screen during the first ever episode airing on 23 October 1995.
+Natasha Andersen, played by Shebah Ronay, was one of seven original teen characters created for the show.
+She debuted on-screen during the first episode, which airedon 23 October 1995.
 She was created by Phil Redmond as one of the serial's original characters and stayed in the show until nearly six months later when she died on 11 March 1996.
-Her death was prompted after producers made the decision to have a hard hitting storyline due to criticism because of the lack of them.
+Her death was prompted after producers made the decision to have a hard-hitting storyline due to critics feeling that the show lacked edge.
 The storyline involved Natasha dying from the use of drugs.